petzval/btferret/README.md

   if(init_blue("devices.txt") == 0)
     return(0);
                      // write 56 to Info (index 5 in devices.txt)
-                     // or find index from UUID
+                     // find index from UUID
   uuid[0] = 0xCD;
   uuid[1] = 0xEF;
   index = find_ctic_index(localnode(),UUID_2,uuid);  // should be 5